 Participation awards are permissible (one per participant) as long as they meet the conditions outlined in Bylaws 16.1.4.2 and 16.1.4.3 and are provided by the NCAA selected student-athlete participation awards licensee.
 The NCAA championships and alliances group will be responsible for selecting the participation awards that will be provided.
-All participation awards will be distributed at the site of the championship(s).
-Hosts should work with the championship manager on award logistics.
+The NCAA championship administrator will work with the participating institutions regarding delivery of mementos after championship competition.
+Participant awards will not be distributed at the site of the championship(s).